Planning The Year Ahead: event ideas for your social media posts (plus a free content calendar template)

-One unique way to do that is to leverage special dates during the year.
+One of the best ways of to create interesting ideas for your content marketing is to leverage special dates during the year.
 This in-depth post will give you event ideas for your content marketing.
 Magazine editors do this too – run timely articles that use ‘borrowed interest’.

 What events are we talking about?

 There are all the usual obvious dates in the year.
 You know, like Christmas Day, Valentine’s Day and Mothers’ Day, that sort of thing.

 But there are plenty of other dates too, many intriguing and interesting ones you could play with – to do something different and give your content marketing some character.
 (Did you know there was World Emoji Day for example?)

 Yearly events and what to do with them

 In this post I’ve put together the best of what happens in a year – to help give you ideas for posts to coincide with events.
 Have a look, there’s likely to be an event or a special day that’s both relevant to your work or to the interests of your target group.
 (Let’s face it, there’s pretty much a day for everything these days.)

 Pick some relevant dates and create content around them.
 Then schedule that content to appear on the day.
 And then if it works well, do it again next year.
 Even five of these per year would add an interesting dimension to your overall content marketing.
 But you could do more.

 At the end of this post, there are some tips to help you pull it together – including a link to a free content calendar template.